FAQ

 Noted: It is recommended that you start from the beginning and follow the tutorial more carefully, or try to retrace your steps to find the error and progress from there.

-Don't worry, these components are not mandatory to complete 10-Minute Tutorial.
+Don't worry, these components are not mandatory to complete Quick Start setup.

 This issue could be coming from Remix IDE's end.